 We use the term formation because we hope and believe that Jesus is always forming us into his likeness...or trying to!
 And because of this, as followers of Christ, we have an obligation to help form one another in his image.
 But we recognize that it is not all up to us.
 God is at work in this world at all times and in all places, and it is he who we lean on and from whom we seek strength and understanding.
 So we try to leave plenty of room for the Holy Spirit to be among us in all that we do, knowing his presence is a gift that we just need to be open to receiving.

 Bible and Book Discussion For adults, we offer a twice-monthly Bible or book study and discussion.
 We gathered around “The Story,” a version of the Bible in chronological order.
 It provided an overview of the scriptures of the old and new testament.
 Otherwise, we select a Gospel, epistle or book to study.
-Our most recent book was The Circle Maker, kind of a classic by now.
+Right now, we have partnered with the Presbyterian Church to read "Hunting Magi Eels".
+In our current Bible Discussion, we are studying the book of Revelation.
 Whether scripture or book, in our gatherings, discussion is emphasized so that we can relate the texts to our faith and lives today.

 Coffee and Conversation We gather every Sunday following worship to share, talk and of course, eat.
 But we call it “coffee hour.”
 During that time, we sometimes also have a short discussion about a particular topic…a chance for everyone to share.
 Subjects have included: Who is the Holy Spirit?
 Where did our book of common prayer come from and who uses it?
 How come we never hear sermons about angels?
 How did the Bible come about?
 These discussions likely raise more questions than they answer, but questioning and exploring are important; and done together, they bring us closer together.